ODG logo Oxford Diocesan Guild of Church Bell Ringers ™ Sonning Deanery ODG logo

 Course Why go What you do What you get out of it

-Bell maintenance If you are interested in bell mechanics and maintenance, and/or if your tower needs someone to act as steeple-keeper.
+Bell maintenance If you are interested in bell mechanics and maintenance, and/or if your tower needs a steeple-keeper.
 This course is normally run by the Guild Towers and Belfries Committee.
 In the theory session, each part of a bell installation is described, together with how it works, what is essential for it to work correctly, and what might go wrong.
 Normally there are two practical sessions, in towers with different types of installation (eg metal frame v timber frame) and you are given the opportunity to inspect them, ie systematically look for signs of defects or potential problems, and discuss the results.
 The session includes demonstration of typical maintenance tasks.
 A more thorough understanding of how to keep a bell installation in good working order.

 Back to top